-- 2.3 HKEx, a publicly listed company in Hong Kong, through HKFE, is HKCC's holding company.
-HKEx is currently the only exchange controller recognised by the SFC under Division 4 of Part III of the SFO.
-As a recognised exchange controller, HKEx has a statutory duty to ensure, among other things, that any RCH controlled by it (including HKCC) performs its duties competently.
-Accordingly, HKEx actively oversees and ensures the proper functioning of HKCC.
-HKEx exercises appropriate control and oversight over the performance of HKCC's functions and overall operation, financial arrangements, risk management, business and strategic direction. - 2.4 HKEx adopts a group governance structure over its Hong Kong regulated exchanges and clearing houses, including HKCC.
-HKEx's governance structure must comply with the SFO's requirements.
-The appointment of the chairman of HKEx requires the approval of the Chief Executive of Hong Kong, and the appointments of its chief executive and chief operating officer require the approval of the SFC.
-Further, the Financial Secretary of Hong Kong has the power to appoint up to 8 members to the

-HKEx Board where the Financial Secretary of Hong Kong is satisfied that it is appropriate to do so in the interest of the investing public or public interest.
+- 2.3 HKEX, a publicly listed company in Hong Kong, is HKCC's holding company.
+HKEX is currently the only exchange controller recognised by the SFC under Division 4 of Part III of the SFO.
+As a recognised exchange controller, HKEX has a statutory duty to ensure, among other things, that any RCH controlled by it (including HKCC) performs its duties competently.
+Accordingly, HKEX actively oversees and ensures the proper functioning of HKCC.
+HKEX exercises appropriate control and oversight over the performance of HKCC's functions and overall operation, financial arrangements, risk management, business and strategic direction. - 2.4 HKEX adopts a group governance structure over its Hong Kong regulated exchanges and clearing houses, including HKCC.
+As a recognised exchange controller, HKEX's board structure and the appointment of HKEX's chairman, chief executive and chief operating officer must comply with the SFO's requirements.
+The appointment of the chairman of HKEX requires the approval of the Chief Executive of Hong Kong, and the appointments of its chief executive and chief operating officer require the approval of the SFC.
+Further, the Financial Secretary of Hong Kong has the power to appoint up to 8 members to the HKEX Board where the Financial Secretary of Hong Kong is satisfied that it is appropriate to do so in the interest of the investing public or in the public's interest.